iraf-community/iraf/test/utilities.nttools.md

 the screen.
 Each of the three operations ("t", "h", "v") and some combinations are illustrated.

+This does not work on the binary distribution which as some debug output.

+Test options: `xfail`
 ```
 cl> ttranspose ttranspose.in STDOUT t
 ttranspose.in --> STDOUT